blended-zio/blended-zio/website/blog/2020-11-05-JmsKeepAlive.md

 the counter reaches a defined value `n` that practically means that for the duration of `n * interval` the monitor hasn't received a signal.
 The monitor as such does not need to know about the entity it monitors, in our case the JMS connection.

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/KeepAliveMonitor.scala" doctag="trait"
+CODE_INCLUDE lang="scala" [src](https://raw.githubusercontent.com/blended-zio/blended-zio/1b304fb16f9312c590207d2cec92f2a81ace3656/blended.zio.streams/src/main/scala/blended/zio/streams/KeepAliveMonitor.scala) doctag="trait"

 The implementation for this interface is fairly straight forward.
 Within the `run` method we execute a step effect, which simply increases the internal counter.
 If the counter has reached the given maximum, the step function terminates, otherwise the next step is scheduled after the given interval.

 Overall, `run` will terminate once the given max count has been reached.
 Therefore it is always a good idea fo users of the monitor to execute `monitor.run` in it's own fiber.

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/KeepAliveMonitor.scala" doctag="run"
+CODE_INCLUDE lang="scala" [src](https://raw.githubusercontent.com/blended-zio/blended-zio/1b304fb16f9312c590207d2cec92f2a81ace3656/blended.zio.streams/src/main/scala/blended/zio/streams/KeepAliveMonitor.scala) doctag="run"

 ## Using the Keep alive monitor with JMS connections

 With the JMS based streams explained [here](2020-10-27-ZIOJms.md) and the general keep alive monitor we can now build a monitor that determines whether a given JMS connection is healthy.
 We do that by using the connection to be monitored to regularly send and receive messages.
 Whenever a message is received, we execute `alive` on the underlying monitor - effectively resetting the counter.

-### Definining a JMS Keep alive
+### Defining a JMS Keep alive

 From the API perspective we want to describe a `JmsKeepAliveMonitor` without actually executing it.
 That is fairly straightforward as we just need to know the JMS destination we want to use for our keep alive messages, the interval to send messages and finally the maximum number of intervals we would accept not receiving a keep alive message.

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/jmsobjects.scala" doctag="keepalive"
+CODE_INCLUDE lang="scala" [src](https://raw.githubusercontent.com/blended-zio/blended-zio/1b304fb16f9312c590207d2cec92f2a81ace3656/blended.zio.streams/src/main/scala/blended/zio/streams/jms/jmsobjects.scala) doctag="keepalive"

 :::caution